Subdiffusive behavior generated by irrational rotations: Introduction

-So, let $\psi\in\mathrm{BV}(\mathbf T,\mathbf R)$ be such that the equation $\mathrm R_\alpha u-u=\psi$ has no solution in $\mathrm L^2(\mathbf T,\mathbf R)$.
-Can we find an increasing sequence $(n_j)_{\ge 1}\subset\mathbf N$ such that $y_{n_j}/\sqrt j$ should be asymptotically normally distributed (with stricly positive variance) ?
+First, can we find an increasing sequence $(n_j)_{\ge 1}\subset\mathbf N$ such that $y_{n_j}/\sqrt j$ should be asymptotically normally distributed (with strictly positive variance) ?
 Proposition \ref{result1} answers this question positively.
 This means that, if we looked at the system at the times $n_j$ only, we should observe a diffusion process.
-But how fast has to grow the sequence $(n_j)_{j\ge 1}$ ?
-If $\alpha$ is of a particular type (see later), we will see in proposition \ref{result2} that it may be taken to grow exponentially, and that it may not grow much slower.
+Next, how fast has to grow the sequence $(n_j)_{j\ge 1}$ ?
+If $\alpha$ is of constant type (see (\ref{constanttype})), we will see that it may be taken to grow exponentially, but not slower (see Remark after Proposition \ref{result3}, and Corollary \ref{result2}).

-However, from a mathematical point of view, those questions are not the most natural ones.
-For $j\ge 0$, let $m_j\in\mathbf N$ be such that $||y_{m_j}||_{\mathrm L^2}=\max_{0\le m\le j}||y_m||_{\mathrm L^2}$ (and take the smallest one if there are more than one possibility).
-What can be said about the asymptotic distribution of the sequence $(y_{m_j})_{j\ge 0}\stackrel{\Delta}{=}(z_j)_{j\ge 0}$ ?
-Proposition \ref{result2} leads us to think that, if the number $\alpha$ is of constant type (see later), and if the sequence is adequately rescaled, its distribution is asymptotically normal.
-However, because it is actually concerned with another sequence than $(z_j)_{j\ge 0}$, it does not allow us to claim that.